metacollin/Prusa-Firmware/README.md

 #### Set Language Support
-Set language support in config.h to primary language only.
+(This has already been done for you in my Prusa-Firmware-MK3-3.8.0-with-0.9-motors-LA15-Slice-Skelestruder-BMG branch) Set language support in config.h to primary language only.
-You MUST do this.
 Otherwise, firmware will not run properly.
 Instead, your LCD will display random letters and likely boot loop.

 The changes needed are near bottom of the file.
 It should look like this...
 ```